Snowshoe trail Simplon Pass

 Directions

-The snowshoe hike starts at the Monte Leone restaurant, where the post bus stop "Simplon, Monte Leone" is also located.
-The trail entrance is on the right side of the building behind the garages.
-The pink marking poles are clearly visible from the road.
+The snowshoe hike begins at the Restaurant Monte Leone, where the Postbus stop "Simplon, Monte Leone" is also located.
+The entrance to the trail is on the right side of the building behind the garages.
+The pink marking posts are clearly visible from the road.

-The route crosses the plains at the Simplon Pass heading north.
-Following the marking poles, winter sports enthusiasts ascend to an altitude of around 2,100 m above sea level.
-Along the way, they pass through a varied landscape.
-At the beginning of the hike, there is an overview of the area southwest of the Simplon Pass.
-In the foreground, Gampisch, Spittelmatte, Old Spittel and Barralhaus can be seen.
+The route crosses the plains on the Simplon Pass heading north.
+Following the marking posts, winter sports enthusiasts ascend to an altitude of around 2,100 m above sea level.
+Along the way, you pass through a varied landscape.
+At the start of the hike, you overlook the area southwest of the Simplon Pass.
+In the foreground, Gampisch, Spittelmatte, Old Spittel, and Barralhaus can be seen.
 In the background, the peaks of Fletschhorn, Böshorn/Rauthorn, Galehorn, … tower.

-In some places, caution is advised especially after fresh snowfall.
-Slides can occur on the slope.
+At some points, especially after fresh snow, caution is advised.
+Slides can occur on the slopes.

-After climbing to 2,100 meters, hikers overlook the Simplon Pass.
-The Simplon Hospice at the foot of the Hübschhorn is impressively visible.
-The mountain peaks to the east are now beautifully displayed: Bortelhorn, Wasenhorn, Monte Leone and Breithorn up to the Hübschhorn.
+After the ascent to 2,100 meters, hikers overlook the Simplon Pass.
+The Simplon Hospice at the foot of the Hübschhorn is clearly visible.
+The mountain peaks to the east are also beautifully visible – Bortelhorn, Wasenhorn, Monte Leone, and Breithorn up to the Hübschhorn.

-The route leads down to the Alpstafel "Hopsche" and then east past the "Hopschusee".
-Soon you will see the proud 9-meter-high Simplon Eagle, which the route also passes.
-The last descent from the Simplon Eagle goes down to the starting level.
+The route leads down to the alp plateau "Hopsche" and further east past the "Hopschusee".
+Shortly after, you see the proud 9-meter-high Simplon Eagle, along which the route also passes.
+The last descent from the Simplon Eagle leads down to the entry level.

 It is also possible to start the route from the Simplon Hospice parking lot.
-In this case, you go through the underpass of the national road to the starting level at the Monte Leone hotel.
+In this case, you go through the underpass of the national road to the entry level near the Hotel Monte Leone.

 Tour information